 Further Materials You Need for Soy Candles

-You’ll also need something to hold the wicks in place while the wax hardens, otherwise, the wick can tip over and into the wax!
+You’ll also need something to hold the wicks in place while the wax hardens.
+Otherwise, the wick can tip over and into the wax!
 I use wooden chopsticks that are not broken apart for this.
-They pinch the wick in place and sit flush with the top of the container.
+They hold the wick in place and sit flush with the top of the container.
 You can also get custom wick holders from candle-making suppliers.

-I don’t color my candles but if you’d like to, you will need soy candle dye.
+I don’t color my candles, but if you’d like to, you will need soy candle dye.
 It typically comes in waxy chips that you melt along with the soy wax flakes.
-You can achieve some really beautiful colors, and even layered colors with candle dye!
-They’re synthetic though, so if you want to make natural candles you’d leave them uncolored.
-Food color, crayons, and micas/oxides are not suitable for making soy candles.
+You can achieve some really beautiful colors and even layered colors with candle dye!
+They’re synthetic though, so if you want to make natural candles, you’d leave them uncolored.
+Food color, crayons, and micas/oxides are unsuitable for making soy candles.